Odisha train crash: Prelim report states 'signal was given and taken off'; PM promises stringent action against guilty; Death toll mounts to 288 | Business

 The opposition Congress said the ''horrendous'' train accident in Odisha reinforces why safety should always be the foremost priority in the functioning of the rail network.

-In a statement, Kharge said, ''At this moment of a grave national tragedy on account of the terrible train disaster in Odisha, I have instructed the entire Congress party organisation to extend all possible help.'' ''We have many questions to ask of the prime minister and the railway minister but those can wait since the immediate task is of rescue and relief,'' Kharge said.
+In a statement, Congress president Mallikarjun Kharge said, ''At this moment of a grave national tragedy on account of the terrible train disaster in Odisha, I have instructed the entire Congress party organisation to extend all possible help.'' ''We have many questions to ask of the prime minister and the railway minister but those can wait since the immediate task is of rescue and relief,'' Kharge said.
+PTI TEAM AAM/ASG SUF/HAR/AMR SZM RC SMN DIV JRC BJ RT RT

-On June 6, 1981, India recorded its worst train accident in Bihar when a train fell into the river Bagmati while crossing a bridge, killing more than 750 people.

-In August 1995, around 350 people were killed when two passenger trains collided in Firozabad in Uttar Pradesh.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)